 Dunkirk Mill is located about a half mile out of Nailsworth, on the A46 to Stroud.
 The cycle trail which used to be a private railway line operated by the Midland Railway passes alongside the rear of the mill.

 The black and white image shows where a water wheel was before the building got converted into flats.
+I assume the wheels were driven from the main wheel and they were connected line shafts to drive the mill machinery.

 The mill stood empty for for quite some time after it ceased to be used for it’s former use as hosiery and walking stick manufacture.